COVID-19 Response in Africa

 When the pandemic began during Ethiopia’s rainy season, a crucial time for planting crops, it threatened the progress Asnakech Zema has made toward food security for her family.
 After learning the principles of conservation agriculture, coupled with additional best farming practices, Asnakech saw her corn yields increase from 50 kg to 550kg in 2018 on a 20 by 30 metre plot of land!
 She began using these techniques more widely on her farm, which enabled her to grow enough food to feed her family and share with neighbours in need, while still having surplus to sell.

-Your gift will make sure farmers like Asnakech Zema can continue the work they’ve done to provide food for their families.
+The support of our COVID-10 livelihoods project is making sure farmers like Asnakech Zema can continue the work they’ve done to provide food for their families.